open-amt-cloud-toolkit/mps/docs/Local/installMPS.md

-# Install MPS Locally
+## Install MPS Locally

-The Management Presence Server is a cloud-agnostic microservice that enables Intel<sup>®</sup> AMT-based platforms to be managed over the internet.
-In this section, you'll set the MPS up on your development device.
+The Management Presence Server is a cloud-agnostic microservice that enables platforms featuring Intel&reg; AMT to be managed over the internet.
+This section details how to set up the MPS on a development device.

-The image below is a representation of how MPS connects to an Intel<sup>®</sup> AMT device for remote management.
+The image below illustrates how MPS connects to an Intel&reg; AMT device for remote management.

 [![MPS](../assets/images/MPS_Overview.png)](../assets/images/MPS_Overview.png)

-## Clone the Repository
+### Clone the Repository

 1\.
 Clone the MPS repository and navigate to it with the following commands: